K\"ahler metrics and toric Lagrangian fibrations: Abstract

 \section{Abstract}

-We extend the Abreu-Guillemin theory of invariant K\"ahler metrics from toric symplectic manifolds to any symplectic manifold admitting a toric action of a symplectic torus bundle.
-We show that these are precisely the symplectic manifolds admitting a Lagrangian fibration with elliptic singularities.
-The base of such a toric Lagrangian fibration is a codimension 0 submanifold with corners of an integral affine manifold, called a Delzant subspace.
+We extend the Abreu-Guillemin theory of invariant K\"ahler metrics from compact toric symplectic manifolds to any, compact or not, symplectic manifold admitting a toric action of a symplectic torus bundle.
+This is a much wider class of manifolds which can be characterized as those symplectic manifolds admitting a Lagrangian fibration with at most elliptic singularities.
+The base of such a toric Lagrangian fibration is a codimension 0 submanifold with corners of an integral affine manifold, called a Delzant domain.
 This concept generalizes the Delzant polytope associated with a compact symplectic toric manifold.
-Given a Delzant subspace of finite type, we provide a Delzant-type construction of a Lagrangian fibration with the moment image being the specified Delzant subspace.
-We establish a 1:1 correspondence between invariant K\"ahler metrics and a pair consisting of an elliptic connection on the total space of the fibration and a hybrid $b$-metric on the base Delzant subspace, both with specified residues over the facets.
+Given a Delzant domain of finite type, we provide a Delzant-type construction of a Lagrangian fibration with moment image being the specified Delzant domain.
+We establish a 1:1 correspondence between invariant K\"ahler metrics and pairs consisting of an elliptic connection on the total space of the fibration and a hybrid $b$-metric on the base Delzant domain, both with specified residues over the facets.
 Finally, we characterize extremal invariant K\"ahler metrics as those whose scalar curvature descends to an affine function on the base integral affine manifold.
 We show that this provides a method for finding and constructing extremal K\"ahler metrics.